 NOTE: Important!
 The maximum size of a drive with an automatically mounted swap partition should not exceed 2 GB.

-1. As an example, we use the MiniTOOL Partition Wizard Free Edition application for Windows (also, this setting can be done in Linux using the GParted disk partition editor).
+1. As an example, we use the MiniTOOL Partition Wizard Free Edition application for Windows.
+This setting can be also done with similar programs such as Paragon Partition Manager Free or AOMEI Partition Assistant Standard Edition, or in Linux using the GParted disk partition editor.

 In our case, screenshots are taken in version 10.2.3.
 Starting from version 11, the interface in the application has changed, and if for some reason you are unable to perform the configuration specified in this article, you can use version 10.
 You can get a copy of the installation program version 10.3 by clicking on the link.
 After installing version 10.3, you should refuse an offer to upgrade to the latest version.